 Jewel Sweet Potatoes - have light brown to golden skins with a creamy yellow flesh that is firm.
 They have a cylindrical shape with tapered ends

 Here in the U.S. mostly what is available to buy in stores are really Sweet Potatoes but in many places, they are called yams.
 I have actually never had a real yam.

-The real reason for the name variations goes back to the African slaves that were brought to the US and sweet potatoes reminded them of their homeland yams and the name started to be used interchangeably.
+The real reason for the name variations goes back to the African slaves that were brought to the US, and sweet potatoes reminded them of their homeland yams and the name started to be used interchangeably.

 Cider Baked Apples are sweet and tender with a tangy apple cider glaze.

-Easy Pumpkin Spice Sheet Cake is a simple cake to make that delivers on a great pumpkin flavor.
+Easy Pumpkin Spice Sheet Cake is a simple cake to make that delivers a great pumpkin flavor.

-Cranberry Orange Bread is full of tart cranberries and sweet orange with all the great fall warming spices to add flavor.
+Cranberry Orange Bread is full of tart cranberries and sweet orange with all the great fall-warming spices to add flavor.

 Walnut Muffins with Maple Syrup are sweetened with just the maple syrup for a lightly sweet walnut muffin.

 Maple Flavored Sugar Cookies are cut out in leaf shapes and colored perfectly for autumn.

 Oatmeal Bread with Apple Cider is a hearty quickbread full of oatmeal and fall spices.